 This article was written by Lisa Miller.

-Financial pressures remain a challenge for many health systems as published figures suggest that at least 30 hospitals entered bankruptcy in 2019.1
+Financial pressures remain a challenge for many health systems.1

 As hospital leaders look for more effective ways to implement effective long-term cost savings across their organization, we suggest five ways to improve profitability in your hospital.

 The cost of administration in US healthcare is soaring and now comprises 34% of all healthcare expenditures.
 2 This high level of cost is simply not sustainable for hospitals.
 Administrative services cover a wide range of tasks, from the management of a hospital’s supply chain to staffing management, the procurement of parts, and managing vendors.
 The challenge for most hospitals is that employees, including clinicians, are often now responsible for administrative tasks, leading to an inefficient process and the use of critical resources which could be channeled into delivering patient care.
 Outsourcing some of these key services to a trusted vendor enables your hospital to focus its resources on improving the patient experience and delivering exceptional care.

 Vendors are highly skilled in contract negotiation, utilizing advanced strategies and committing numerous resources to ensure they gain maximum advantage in meetings.
 Most healthcare providers do not have access to that type of resource; however, learning key skills essential to effective negotiation can help to make a significant difference in your hospital’s overall profitability.
 Improving your margins by just one or two percent can make a difference to your bottom line.

 For instance, if your hospital operates at a 10% margin, that would require an additional $10 million in revenue to achieve $1 million to your bottom line.
 A 5% margin would require $20 million generated in additional revenue to achieve a 1% increase in profits.

 Interactive negotiation training for your staff can help your hospital to drive margin improvement.